koning/ROS_rpi_systemd/README.md

 These systemd files are for starting roscore, a real time clock  and a shutdown poller on Ubuntu for raspberry pi.

+roscore.service    - Start roscore when pi starts rtchwclock.service - Set time from a real time hwclock. pishutdown.service - Run a python daemon to poll for a shutdown event.

-Edit the roscore.default and roscore.service files to set the ROS version and directories.
+Edit the roscore.default and roscore.service files to set the user, ROS version and directories.

 Edit the rtchwclock file to set your i2c device and address in the